 To create a 're-use and re-vitalise buildings' programme

 This will offer business support, grants and help promote vacant building opportunities.
-A specific focus will be on Chatham House and the Old Mortuary building to create a 'hub' for the Heritage Action Zone.
+A specific focus will be on Chatham House and the Waterworks building to create a 'hub' for the High Street Heritage Action Zone.
 This will increase economic activity in the area as well as provide employment opportunities and co-working spaces which will help boost the local economy.

 To help create a local creative group to develop a cultural heritage and engagement programme